ATMackay/eth-proxy/README.md

 {"version":"v0.1.0-992d0028","service":"eth-proxy","failures":[]}
 ```

-Use the /eth/balance to query the ether balance of your choice.
+Use the /eth/balance to query the ether balance for an address of your choice.
+For example
 ```
 ~$ curl localhost:8080/eth/balance/0xfe3b557e8fb62b89f4916b721be55ceb828dbd73
 {"balance":"14058"}